davanstrien/ImageIN/notebooks/README.md

 ### Initial data gathering

+The internet archive has a [command line tool](https://archive.org/developers/internetarchive/cli.html) that can be used to interact with their collections.
+In this case we use the `search` command to identify books (texts) between 1800 and 1950 with words in the title that are likely to indicate the presence of illustrations.
+We store the outputs of this search in a JSON Lines file.

 ``` bash
 ia search "title:(illustrated OR illustrations OR picture OR pictures) AND mediatype:(texts) AND date:[1800-01-01 TO 1950-01-01]" -> itemlist.jsonl
 ```

+This search results in `44,561` items.
+Since each book is made up of pages, we create a dataset that has a row for each page since this is the level at which our model will work.

 ### Labelling using weak supervision